-This window will set user-defined Authentication Server Hosts for the TACACS/XTACACS/TACACS+security protocols on the Switch.
-When a user attempts to access the Switch with Authentication Policy enabled, the Switch will send authentication packets to TACACS/XTACACS/TACACS+ server host on a remote TACACS/XTACACS/TACACS+ server host will then verify or deny the request and return the appropriate message to the Switch.
+This window will set user-defined Authentication Server Hosts for the TACACS/XTACACS+ security protocols on the Switch.
+When a user attempts to access the Switch with Authentication Policy enabled, the Switch will send authentication packets to TACACS/XTACACS/TACACS+ server host on TACACS/XTACACS+ server host will then verify or deny the request and return the appropriate message to the Switch.
 More than one authentication protocol can be run on the same physical server host but, remember that TACACS/XTACACS+ are separate entities and are not compatible with each other.
 The maximum supported number of server hosts is 16.